Skip to Main Content

 Introduction

-Good management of research data is vital in underpinning research excellence and integrity, enabling reuse and collaboration, and broadening the impact of our research.
-Cranfield University has an RDM policy (pdf) and RDM strategy (with underpinning operational plan) to set out our expectations and support in helping researchers meet funder requirements on RDM.
+Good management of research data is vital in underpinning research ethics, excellence, and integrity.
+It enables reuse and collaboration and broadens the impact of our research.
+Cranfield University has a Management of Research Data Policy (pdf) and RDM Strategy (with underpinning operational plans) to set out our expectations and support in helping researchers meet funder requirements on RDM.

-Detailed guidance on RDM can be found on our online RDM training module, accessible to all Cranfield staff and students.
-This includes RDM1 introducing the elements of RDM (including file formats, data organisation, documentation, data storage and preservation), RDM2 on writing data management plans, and RDM3 on using our repository, CORD.
+Detailed guidance on RDM can be found via our online RDM training module, which is accessible to all Cranfield staff and students.
+This self-paced training includes an introduction module explaining the foundations of RDM (including file formats, data organisation, documentation, data storage and preservation), a second module about writing data management plans, and a third module on depositing data into CORD in our repository CERES.
 Alternatively, you can sign up for webinars or DRCD sessions via DATES - just search 'research data management'.

 Personal support is available by emailing researchsupport@cranfield.ac.uk.
-You can also book an appointment with your research data manager for any questions you might have about managing, storing, or depositing your data.
+You can also book an appointment with your Open Research Specialist for any questions you might have about managing, storing, or depositing your data.

 What is research data management (RDM)?

-Research data management refers to the administration of data throughout a research project.
-As such, it encompasses a wide range of tasks throughout the data lifecycle, including data creation, processing, analysis, preservation, sharing, and re-use.
+Research data management (RDM) refers to the administration of data throughout the research lifecycle.
+It encompasses a wide range of tasks, including data creation, processing, analysis, preservation, sharing, and re-use.

-"Research data" here refers specifically to the data and records that underpin the findings of your research; the data on which your analysis is based.
-It may include experimental results, statistics, observations, images, models, lab notebooks, and scripts, and may be digital or in other formats.
+"Research data" here refers to the data, methods, software, and records that underpin the findings of your research; the data on which your analysis is based.
+It may include experimental results, statistics, observations, images, models, notebooks, code and scripts, and may be digital or in other formats.

 Conclusion: three tips for researchers